KxSystems/docs/docs/interfaces/solace/solacerest.md

 In order to publish to a Solace broker via REST a kdb+ user should make use of the function [.Q.hp](https://code.kx.com/q/ref/dotq/#qhp-http-post) to create a POST request.

-The Solace [documentation](https://docs.solace.com/Open-APIs-Protocols/REST-get-start.htm) should be used as a reference guide to configure HTTP parameters according to your use case, and how to test the api prior to running from a kdb+ session
+The Solace [documentation](https://docs.solace.com/Open-APIs-Protocols/REST-get-start.htm) should be used as a reference guide to configure HTTP parameters according to your use case.
+This documentation should also be used to test the api prior to running from a kdb+ session

 The following examples provide some basic commands to publish to queues and topics